antonfirsov/docs/2015/11-week1/2015-11-30-week-in-dotnet.md

-On the same day, Visual Studio Update 1 for .NET Managed Languages arrived with new IDE features, interactive C#, new code analysis management, Visual F# improvements, and the new F5 experience for Roslyn open source development.
+On the same day, Visual Studio Update 1 for .NET Managed Languages arrived with new IDE features, interactive C#, new code analysis management, Visual F# improvements, and the new F5 experience for Roslyn open source development:
 [What's New in Visual Studio Update 1 for .NET Managed Languages](http://blogs.msdn.com/b/dotnet/archive/2015/11/30/what-s-new-in-visual-studio-update-1-for-net-managed-languages.aspx).

 Package of the week: HTML Agility Pack